jce-il/sw-modeling-class/Homework.md

 - Format: XMI files in a github repo + Readme
 - **Submission dates**: Part 1.
 26/3 17:15, Part 2+3. a week after, part 4: next lecture

+## Homework2 Running mapreduce on MS Cloud

+1. Follow lab instructions on lecture/azure/mapreduce-lab/
+1. Submit a PR with lab results in hw/hw2-HDInsightLab/results folder (TBD)

+**Submission date**: 14/4

 ## Final Project (Preliminary)
 ### Stage 1
 - Select a known open source project (git is already captured for class demo)
   - Here are some sources for ideas: [leading github projects](https://github.com/showcases), Book: [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html), [Hasadna](http://www.hasadna.org.il/projects/) (The Public Knowledge Workshop),...
   - Cloud related ideas and papers from the source course we use: https://courses.engr.illinois.edu/cs525/sp2015/sched.htm
 - Review resources (repos, papers, posts)
-- Open a repo for this project and link from the project list on the course wiki (by PR the README)
+- Open a repo for your project and link from the [project](Projects.md) list on the course wiki (by PR of course)
 - (the lecturer will discuss the suggestion with you)

+**Submission date**: 14/4

 ### Stage 2
 - Describe the main requirements/features of the product